Road to FSF endorsement… and Beyond

 Modern hardware, meant to run Free Software

-Purism offers the first high-end privacy and freedom-respecting laptops by manufacturing the motherboard and casing, and sourcing daughter cards, where all chips are selected and designed to run free software.
+Purism offers the first high-end security and privacy-respecting laptops (with a heavy emphasis and best effort towards maximum software freedom) by manufacturing the motherboard and casing, and sourcing daughter cards, where all chips are selected and designed to run free software at the operating system level.
 Purism laptops are completely free from the bootloader through the kernel (with no mystery code, binary blobs, or firmware blobs), including the operating system and all software.

 Additionally, Purism laptops are “99%” free at the BIOS level (see the history of our coreboot involvement), where we disable and remove/neutralize the Intel ME binary but we have yet to free the Intel FSP binary.
 We are working diligently to free the (minuscule) remaining bits at the BIOS level in order to move us toward FSF “RYF” endorsement, but our goal is to go further than that: Purism also intends to free the firmware within HDDs and SSDs.